MustardForBreakfast/Translator/README.md

 ## FAQ
 - What is this? `Error: Audio data is being streamed too slow.
 Please stream audio data approximately at real time.`
 	- I haven't found a good answer yet, but it comes from the Google API.
-Its apparently a common error in many apps that consume the Speach API.
+Its apparently a common error in many apps that consume the Speech API.
 Just try running your translation again.